ISISComputingGroup/ibex_developers_manual/Program-Increment-Planning.md

 In the first sprint in a PI we will create and deploy a release of the work we have just completed.
 The deploy should occur so that the instrument scientists have at least two full weeks of testing time available before the start of the user cycle.
 In the third sprint we will undertake dependency updates.

-This meeting will usually be chaired by the project manager for the group.
+This meeting will usually be chaired by the project manager for the group or other senior team member.

 ### Preparation